bitlica/SkarbSDK-iOS/README.md

 SkarbSDK is a framework that makes you happier.
 It automatically reports:
 1. install event - during SDK initialization phase.
-2. subscription event - this event could be reported manually as well, but it's not recommended way.
+2. subscription event - this event could be reported manually as well by `sendPurchase()`, though it's not recommended way.

 In addition, you could enrich these events with features obtained from the traffic sources with the help of `sendSource()` method.
-It should be called before a purchase is made.

 ## Installation
 SkarbSDK can be installed with CocoaPods.
 Simply add pod 'SkarbSDK' to your Podfile.